Rainer Grote

 Research Handbook Compliance in International Human Rights Law

 Compliance with decisions by international human rights courts and bodies has emerged as one of the key problems in the efforts to promote effective protection of human rights beyond the nation state.
-While this has been a central issue of human rights law ever since international institutions for the promotion and protection of human rights were created at the global and regional level in the aftermath of World War II, its relevance has increased dramatically with the emergence of regional human rights courts passing often far-ranging judgments on the scope of human rights obligations under the relevant human rights treaties.
-With the growing tendency of the courts in the European and American human rights systems not to limit themselves to the decision whether in individual cases a human rights violation has taken place or not, but to assess the causes for those violations in the legal systems of the member states responsible and to demand appropriate remedial action, the reluctance of member states to comply with those decisions has grown.
-This reluctance has sometimes taken the form of implicit or express refusal by the political branches to take the required remedial action; in other cases, the constitutional courts of the countries concerned have openly questioned or denied the obligation to implement decisions by international human rights courts which in their view run counter to the core principles of the national constitution.
-The Handbook provides a comprehensive and up-to-date analysis of the compliance debate in international human rights law, in particular with regard to the regional human rights regimes in Europe, the Americas and Africa.
-While the focus is on the mechanisms and forms of dialogue between international and national (constitutional) judiciaries in promoting compliance, the book follows an interdisciplinary approach, addressing also the role of the political branches and civil society, as well as the strategies and instruments which may be used to overcome resistance to and mobilize support for better compliance.
+While this has been a central issue of human rights law ever since international institutions for the promotion and protection of human rights were created at the global and regional level in the aftermath of World War II, its relevance has increased dramatically with the emergence of regional human rights courts which issue often far-ranging judgments on the scope of human rights obligations under the relevant human rights treaties.
+With the growing tendency of the courts in the European and American human rights systems not to limit themselves to the decision whether in individual cases a human rights violation has taken place or not, but to assess the structural causes for those violations in the legal systems of the member states responsible and to demand appropriate remedial action, the reluctance of member states to comply with those decisions has grown.
+The reluctance has sometimes taken the form of implicit or express refusal by the political branches to take the required remedial action and in other cases led national constitutional courts to openly question the obligation to implement decisions by international human rights courts which in their view run counter to the core principles of the national constitution.

 Aktuelle Publikationen